Lxsoftroxs/Lxsoftroxs.github.io/_pages/quotes.md

 "If you had no bad luck, you would have no luck at all"
 — My mother

+"God is dead, but the platitudes linger"
+-Greg Egan

 "Where'd he come from?
 Where'd you come from?
 What are you doing here?
 Canis Lupus!
 Vuples Vulpes!
 I don't think he speaks English or Latin.
 Pensez-vous que 1'hiver sera rude?
 I'm asking if he thinks we're in for a hard winter"
 ― Wes Anderson, Fantastic Mr. Fox